mdn/content/files/en-us/web/css/_doublecolon_placeholder/index.md

 Only the subset of CSS properties that apply to the {{cssxref("::first-line")}} pseudo-element can be used in a rule using `::placeholder` in its selector.

+> [!NOTE]
-> **Note:** In most browsers, the appearance of placeholder text is a translucent or light gray color by default.
+> In most browsers, the appearance of placeholder text is a translucent or light gray color by default.

 ## Syntax